 - Are there activities, like recurring backups, that can be shifted to off-peak hours?

-If something looks suspicious, action it as part of your next follow-up with the client.
+If something looks suspicious, action it for follow-up.

-No one likes for their clients to start messing with the IT infrastructure—like bringing in an unmanaged switch or a consumer-grade access point so they can connect multiple devices to corporate Wi-Fi.
+No one likes for users to start messing with the IT infrastructure—like bringing in an unmanaged switch or a consumer-grade access point so they can connect multiple devices to corporate Wi-Fi.

-Where possible, harden the network to only allow the devices you and your customer’s CIO expect to be on the network.
+Where possible, harden the network to only allow the devices you expect to be on the network.
 This might be an IP phone and workstation combination for each employe, or maybe just a workstation if voice is handled through a softphone or cellphone.

 Consider setting up MAC address limits per switchport.
 Enable PortFast, BPDU guard, storm control, and equivalent features to prevent unsanctioned devices being plugged into your infrastructure from taking the network down.